whanley/RDF-tutorial/wikidata-for-historians/wikidata-for-historians.md

 ![Figure 3: Nasser birthdate references](nasser-birth-references.png)

 However, we only have one reference for the date when he assumed the Prime Minister's office.
 That reference is to the [list of Egyptian Prime Ministers in English Wikipedia](https://en.wikipedia.org/wiki/List_of_prime_ministers_of_Egypt)–which might itself be scrutinized.
-Generally speaking, at this point in its development, Wikidata's references are poor in quality and quantity.
-However, in many cases, we can reasonably take it on trust that information of this sort in Wikidata will mostly be right.
+Generally speaking, at this point in its development, Wikidata's references are relatively poor in quality and quantity.
+However, in many cases, we can reasonably take it on trust that factual information in Wikidata will typically be accurate.
 Our historian's judgment will serve us well when we look at the evidence.

 A second (and more interesting) reason for incomplete query results concerns the structure of knowledge that Wikidata produces, and this issue warrants a section of its own.